hashicorp/terraform-website/content/source/docs/enterprise/private/vault.html.md

 Vault docs](https://www.vaultproject.io/docs/concepts/policies.html) for a more extensive overview.

-The following policy is required for the correct operations of the product:
+The following policy is required for the correct operations of PTFE:

 ```
 path "auth/approle/login" {